Skip to content

 In his book Essentialism, Greg McKeown talks about the principle of “less but better”.
 According to McKeown, essentialism is about concentrating all our energy on accomplishing the vital few things that really matter.
 To do this, we must cut out the things that are not essential.

 He provides insights on how to apply selective criteria to opportunities that come your way.
-Before taking on anything new, he recommends writing down the opportunity and making a list of minimum and extreme criteria.
-These criteria would need to “pass” for the opportunity/project to be considered (see chart below).
+Before taking on anything new, he recommends writing down the opportunity and making a list of minimum and extreme criteria (see chart below).
+These are the options that would need to “pass” for the opportunity/project to be considered.
+By definition, if the opportunity doesn’t pass the first set of criteria, the answer would be no. But if it also doesn’t pass two of your three extreme criteria, the answer is still no.

 The Takeaway